oneapi-src/level-zero-spec/core/PROG.md

 ```

 ## Semaphores
-- A semaphore can only be signaled and waited upon from within a device's command list.
+- A semaphore can only be signaled and waited upon from within a device's command lists.
 - A semaphore has both a state and a value.
 - A semaphore can be encoded into any command list from the same device.
 - A semaphore can be encoded into multiple command lists simultaneously.